 gorgeous waterfall of Falling Foss.
 Walk along the cliff-top to the picturesque fishing village of Robin Hood’s Bay, and bathe your feet in the North Sea.
 (12 miles hiking, 7 hours)

-After breakfast, depart from York to London for your return flight home.
+After breakfast, depart from York for your return flight home.

 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.